helq/the-little-cppler-book/05-content-block-1.2.md

 std::cout << "For today's breakfast you will need:" << std::endl;

 if (option == 0) {
-// Your code goes here...
+// Your code continues from here...
 ~~~

 ---